Azure/azure-sphere-samples/Samples/WifiConfigViaBle/readme.md

 ## Run the Azure Sphere app

 1. Open WifiConfigViaBle/AzureSphereApp/WifiConfigViaBle.sln in Visual Studio.
 1. Build and debug the application (F5).
+1. Press button A on the MT3620 board.
+The Azure Sphere app will start the nRF52, wait for notification that the nR52 app is active, and then request that it begin advertising.
+LED 2 on the MT3620 should light up blue when this is complete.
 1. Note the randomly generated device name in the Output window in Visual Studio.
 You will use this name to identify the BLE connection in a subsequent step.
-The name is similar to *Azure_Sphere_BLE_123456*
+The name is similar to *Azure_Sphere_BLE_123456*.

-LED 2 on the MT3620 should light up blue when the nRF52 app is running and advertising over Bluetooth LE.
-If not, press button A on the MT3620 to signal the nRF52 to restart.
+**Note:** The Azure Sphere app will stop the nR52 after 5 minutes.
+If you've not completed the following steps in time, simply press button A on the MT3620 board again to restart it.

 ## Run the Windows 10 companion app on your PC